 The expected results of knowledge and understanding are achieved through the participation in lessons, exercises and laboratories, as well as through the individual study provided by the activated training activities.

 Methods for verifying the sufficient achievement of knowledge and skills (through written tests, oral tests, implementation of application projects, verification of active participation in lessons and workshops) provide for specific tests where the student demonstrates mastery of the notions , Tools, methodologies and also certify critical autonomy.

 The exam consists of two parts: theory and project.

 The theory is about the whole program.
 Examinations are typically done in oral form.

-Project work is entrusted to groups of 1 or 2 students.
-They must develop a project related to the program and then discuss it.
-The project can also be carried out in collaboration with a company active in the blockchain sector, or it may concern an ongoing research project.
+Practical work is entrusted to groups of 1 or 2 students.
+They need to develop a project related to the program, and then to present and discuss it.
 If the project covers a broad part of the program, the theory exam is satisfied by the project discussion.

 The resulting documents must be produced under a Creative Commons Attribution 3.0 Unported license (CC BY 3.0).